Chat with us, powered by LiveChat Bees in Arizona | Responsible Pest and Scorpion Control

 When you see a large cluster of bees, they are generally resting during their journey to a new colony.
 They will usually rest on trees or homes in a large ball mass and leave after 48 hours.

-Bee Sting Prevention
+Bee Sting Prevention in Arizona

 Bees are usually not aggressive and only sting when threatened or when they are trying to protect their hive.
 To prevent being attacked by a swarm of bees all together, keep still if you find a nearby hive.
 Bees are more likely to attack a moving object than a stationary one.
 Protect children and pets from being stung by leaving them inside when doing landscape maintenance, as undiscovered hives are often irritated and provoked at this time.